Jordalenko/Wern-Fawr-B-B/README.md

 ja - Sourced from Jordan Acomba's photo library. ta - Sourced from Trip Advisor photos.

-Logo:

-Logo design by Rolf Wilkinson.

 ### Acknowledgements

 I would like to thank both my mentor, Spencer Barribal and the members of my study group, Robert Jonah Lewis, Steve Powell and Axe de Klerk for their invaluable support and feedback.

-I would also like to thank Rolf Wilkinson for his feedback throughout the process.